iaks23/currency-converter/README.md

 ### The Application

-The currency converter python programs takes in input arguements of a partivular date and two currency codes from the user, and provides the conversion rate as well as the inverse rate for the specified date.
+The currency converter python programs takes in input arguements of a particular date and two currency codes from the user, and provides the conversion rate as well as the inverse rate for the specified date.

-### Challenged faced
+### Challenges Faced

 > Working with JSON response objects